 With Mindfulness, our thoughts are not wondering around aimlessly.

 One can focus on what really matters and find solutions to issues not based on emotional reactions but on useful analysis.It also allows our brain to “rest” after a stressful day by selecting peaceful thoughts over chaotic ones.

 It also allows our brain to “rest” after a stressful day by selecting peaceful thoughts over chaotic ones.

 Heart and circulatory health

 In a recent study, preliminary evidence was found that mindfulness is positively associated with cardiovascular health5.

-Because it supports stress reduction and helps us focus on things we can do to be healthier, mindfulness plays an indirect role in heart and circulatory health.
+Since it supports stress reduction and helps us focus on things we can do to be healthier, Mindfulness plays an indirect role in heart and circulatory health.

 When we are present in the moment and our thoughts are not drifting away, we move away from that “fight or flight” lifestyle that damages our health in general.

 With only a couple of minutes a day, or even with the incorporation of Mindfulness to daily tasks, one can support a better lifestyle.

 Personal improvement is frequently focused on one aspect of the being.